Our Work / Research & Roadmaps

 97%

-that current policies must consider the interests of future generations.
+of Australians believe that current policies must consider the interests of future generations.

 81%

-Feel that Australian politicians focus too much on short-term decisions.
+feel that Australian politicians focus too much on short-term decisions.

 In partnership with the Global Institute for Women's Leadership at the Australian National University and Griffith University's EveryGen initiative, Foundations for Tomorrow co-authored the Fair Go for All: Intergenerational Justice Policy Survey.